OutFront Kalamazoo Executive Director

 Exempt, professional management position; competitive salary dependant on experience and education.

 Position will remain open until filled.
-However, for maximum consideration, submit resume and cover letter, with contact information for three professional references by May 18, 2018 to:
+However, for maximum consideration, submit resume and cover letter, with contact information for three professional references to:

 Jessica Hermann-Wilmarth, President